If you see the error "Text Checking Is Temporarily Unavailable" when checking a document, please follow the instructions below:

 - Re-login to the Grammarly Editor:

 - Check whether you can reproduce the issue with your antivirus software and firewall disabled.
 If not, make sure that your antivirus and firewall software allows web socket connection to capi.grammarly.com.
-Typically, restrictions can be configured in the "whitelist" or "bypass" section of the antivirus software settings.
+Typically, restrictions can be configured in the "allowed list" or "bypass" section of the antivirus software settings.

 Note: Currently, you can check up to 100,000 characters (including spaces) at a time using the Grammarly Editor.
 In some cases, users are able to paste documents that exceed 100,000 characters; however, Grammarly may not work as expected.
 We recommend splitting your document into smaller parts if your document exceeds the limitation and you see this error message.